 Outcome & Criteria In the workshop the coach will: Outcome: Plan a Practice Criteria: Plan activities in a safe practice environment.
 Identify participants' needs in relation to age, abilities and performance levels.
 Match activities to the skill level of participants.
 Match activities to the appropriate segment of the practice (intro, warm-up, main part, cool-down and a conclusion/reflection).
 Identify potential safety hazards on and around the playing surface.
 Identify potential risks in a Special Olympics community environment.
 Suggest and discuss ways to eliminate, control or avoid risks.
-Design an emergency action plan (EAP) that provides: Location of telephones (cell and land lines); Emergency telephone numbers; Location of a fully stocked first-aid kit; Advance "call person" and "charge person"; Directions to the activity site.
+Design an emergency action plan (EAP) that provides: Location of telephones (cell and land lines); Emergency telephone numbers; Location of medical profiles for each athlete under the coach's care; Location of a fully stocked first-aid kit; Advance "call person" and "charge person"; Directions to the activity site.
 Outcome: Make Ethical Decisions Criteria: Apply an ethical decision making process.
 Gather facts.
 Determine whether an issue is legal or ethical.
 Identify all of the ethical issues.
 Consider what influences how one sees the situation.
 Use the NCCP Code of Ethics to guide the choice of action.